helq/the-little-cppler-book/04-content-block-1.md

 = = =

-Well, it doesn't compiles!
+Well, it doesn't compile!
 We get an error similar to:

 ~~~
 :7:13: error: expected expression